Plaza Mayor, Lima: History

 The first water fountain built on the plaza was constructed by the viceroy Francisco de Toledo, and was inaugurated on October 21, 1578.
 It consisted of a baluster and an elevated bowl, and in it had eight pipes through which water fell into the bowl on the next level.
 A ball at the top of the fountain dispersed water back onto the lower levels.
 The seal of the city was inscribed on this ball.

 The water fountain was replaced in by the viceroy García Sarmiento de Sotomayor, Count of Salvatierra, who inaugurated it on September 8, 1651.
 This fountain remains as the centerpiece of the plaza to this day.

 During the colonial era, the plaza served as a market, bull fighting ring, and the city gallows.
 The plaza also became home to the auto-da-fé in which the Inquisition occurred.
 The tribunal of the Inquisition had one of its three courts located in Lima.
 The first conviction occurred on November 15, 1573, and this was the first heretic to be tried and executed in the New World.

-In 1622, the Cathedral of Lima is completed.
+In 1622, the Metropolitan Cathedral of Lima is completed.
 This church still stands today on the plaza.

 In the early nineteenth century, chef Juan José Cabezudo had a food stall in the Escribanos portal, a place very close to the plaza, where he served typical Peruvian dishes, including tamales.

 In 1821, José de San Martín proclaimed the Independence of Peru on this plaza.
 After this historic event, the flag of the new republic was paraded around the plaza.

 In 1855, President Ramón Castilla inaugurated the first public gas lighting system which were first installed on the light posts of the plaza.
 Also at this time, gardens were planted on the plaza as up until this time it was made of pavement.
 In 1860, the first rail ways for trams were installed on the plaza.